 To be a global leader in cold spray and advanced manufacturing process technologies.

-In 2007, Rob Hrabe retired from the Air Force after 22 years of service and started HF Webster Engineering Services to commercialize promising metal deposition and repair technologies from the South Dakota School of Mines and Technology (SDSM&T).
-In 2010, Rob helped recruit Dr. Christian Widener to take over the director position of the Arbegast Materials Processing and Joining Laboratory at SDSM&T, and together they began investigating repair technologies for the Department of Defense, and cold spray in particular.
-In 2011, working with the Army Research Laboratory, they began developing a hand-held high-pressure cold spray system, and applied for a patent through SDSM&T in 2012.
-Both Widener and Hrabe participated in the development of the patent under funding from the Army Research Lab with collaborators Victor Champagne and Dennis Helfritch.
-VRC Metal Systems, LLC was then founded in January 2013 after obtaining an exclusive license for the commercialization of the patent pending cold spray technology.
-The patent was licensed by VRC after a joint ownership agreement between the South Dakota School of Mines & Technology and the Army Research Laboratory was completed.
+In 2007, Rob Hrabe retired from the Air Force after 22 years of service.
+He started HF Webster Engineering Services to commercialize promising metal deposition and repair technologies from the South Dakota School of Mines and Technology (SDSM&T).
+In 2010, Rob helped recruit Dr. Christian Widener to take over the director position of the Arbegast Materials Processing and Joining Laboratory at SDSM&T, and together they began investigating repair technologies for the Department of Defense and cold spray in particular.
+In 2011, working with the Army Research Laboratory, they began developing a hand-held high-pressure cold spray system and applied for a patent through SDSM&T in 2012.
+Both Widener and Hrabe participated in developing the patent under funding from the Army Research Lab with collaborators Victor Champagne and Dennis Helfritch.
+VRC Metal Systems, LLC was then founded in January 2013 after obtaining an exclusive license to commercialize the patent-pending cold spray technology.
+VRC licensed the patent after a joint ownership agreement between the South Dakota School of Mines & Technology and the Army Research Laboratory was completed.
 In 2018, VRC Metal Systems acquired HF Webster Engineering Services, LLC as a fully-owned subsidiary.

-VRC is a strong company that is growing rapidly and leading the U.S. cold spray market.
-While the development of repair applications is on-going in aerospace and defense, the company is expanding the use of its technologies to a growing number of commercial entities for use in both industrial repair and innovative manufacturing process applications.
+VRC is a strong company that is increasing and leading the U.S. cold spray market.
+While the development of repair applications is on-going in aerospace and defense, the company is expanding its technologies to a growing number of commercial entities for use in both industrial repair and innovative manufacturing process applications.
 VRC is also expanding into the global cold spray market and is active in international cold spray venues and standards development.